NLeclercq27/Water-Heater/data/readme.md

-The results from the simulations are stored in the data folder.
+The results from the simulations are stored in the "Simulations" folder.
+The results from the experimental campaign are sotred in the "Experimental folder".